 How does the NFL franchise tag work?

-There are two different types of franchise tags that teams can apply.
-The first is the exclusive franchise tag and the second is the non-exclusive franchise tag.
+Teams can apply two different types of franchise tags — the exclusive franchise tag and the non-exclusive franchise tag.

 What is the difference between an exclusive and non-exclusive franchise tag?

 The difference in the tags is exactly what the name says to some extent.
 The exclusive franchise tag means an NFL player cannot negotiate with another team once the tag has been applied.

 In contrast, a player given the non-exclusive franchise tag can negotiate with another team.
 If that team offers the player a contract, the team that tagged him gets the first right of refusal to match the deal.
 If the team that applied the tag does not match the deal, the new team would send two first-round draft picks to that team.

 Going back to 2020 for our example, Dak Prescott was given the exclusive franchise tag and could not negotiate with other teams.
 Meanwhile, the Los Angeles Chargers gave Hunter Henry the non-exclusive franchise tag.
 Henry was able to negotiate with other teams, who could decide if they felt he was worth the price of two first-round picks.

 The reason for choosing the non-exclusive tag over the exclusive one comes down to cost.
 The non-exclusive tag carries a cost equivalent to the average of the top five cap hits at the position for the previous five years.
 The number is then adjusted for the salary cap in the new league year.